Minnesota Conservator Duties

 (i) Continuing Court Jurisdiction

-- the Conservator is accountable to the Court with respect to decisions made on behalf of the Protected Person, and
+- the Conservator is accountable to the Court with respect to decisions made on behalf of the Person subject to conservatorship, and

 - the Conservator’s actions are subject to review and direction by the Court.